 Times have changed.
 Gone were the days when teachers deliver the same old lectures day after day.
 Now, everyone expects teachers to integrate engaging, educational and fun classroom activities using technology.
 Why not, technology has become the best learning tool in the classroom making more students engaged in the lesson, improving collaboration and making learning more fun!

 The good thing is that the Internet is loaded with tools that can enable teachers to bring a sense of fun and engagement to their lessons.
-However, it is important to seamlessly incorporate these activities into the lesson and not to force to use them for the sake of using technology.
+However, it is important to seamlessly incorporate these activities into the lesson and not force yourself to use them only for the sake of using technology.